rokmohar/alexa-assistant/fresh_install.md

     SEARCH
     ```

-16. Copy the text below and paste into the "Enter Values" box
+16. Copy the text below and paste into the "Enter Values" box.
+Once you've pasted them in press the return key to add one blank line at the end of the list

     ```
     who is the queen